 - 1. Receive notification of emergency. - 2.
 Establish the HECC. - 3.
 Provide human and physical resources to maintain the HECC. - 4.
 Maintain contact with and support Municipal Coordinator. - 5.
 Coordinate media and community information. - 6.
-Take charge and exercise leadership of the response to and/or recovery from the incident, including the establishment of the incident management team.
+Take charge and exercise leadership of the response to and/or recovery from the incident, including the establishment of the incident management team. - 7.
+Manage adequate safety procedures/systems for the IMT.

-Reports to the General Manager
+Reports to the CEO